stormuk/storm-base-theme/README.md

 # Storm Base Theme

+> :warning: This theme is now deprecated.
+In WordPress 5.8 Full Site Editing is due to arrive, and this will fundamentally change the way themes are built.
+As part of this, we're moving to a more modern theme structure based about [Roots' Sage 10](https://github.com/roots/sage).

-This is the base theme for all new Storm WordPress builds.
+This was the base theme for all new Storm WordPress builds.

 ## Requirements